HackerspaceWroclaw/rejestruj/README.md

 ------------

 Simple WSGI application, requiring [Flask](http://flask.pocoo.org/) (0.6+;
 older versions were not checked).
-Python 2.6 or newer (it possibly works under 2.5, but this was not checked).
+Python 2.6 or newer.

 **TODO**: be more verbose.